elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

 - [JupyterLab 3.x with the Elyra extension v2.1 (or newer) installed](https://elyra.readthedocs.io/en/latest/getting_started/installation.html).
 - Access to a local or cloud deployment of Apache Airflow that has been [configured for use with Elyra](https://elyra.readthedocs.io/en/latest/recipes/configure-airflow-as-a-runtime.html).

-This tutorial was tested with Apache Airflow v1.10.12.
+This tutorial was tested with Elyra 2.1.x and Apache Airflow v1.10.12.

+> Apache Airflow version 2.x is currently not supported.

 #### Information to collect before starting